vsanthanam/JBird/README.md

 ## Performance

-JBird is designed for high performance, with benchmarks showing it to be one of the fastest JSON parsers available for Swift.
-The core parsing engine is written in C with SIMD acceleration where available, making it significantly faster than pure Swift implementations.
+JBird is designed for high performance and memory efficiency in mind, with benchmarks showing it to be one of the fastest JSON parsers available for Swift.
+The core parsing engine is written in C with SIMD acceleration where appropriate, making it significantly faster than pure Swift alternatives.

 JBird demonstrates exceptional performance compared to other popular JSON parsing libraries: